-An increase of \$10,000,000 is requested to fund the Safe Schools Allocation for districts to enhance school safety measures, drug prevention programs and a school climate that promotes safe learning environments.
-Each district is provided an allocation of \$62,660, and the remaining balance is allocated as follows: two-thirds based on the latest official Florida Crime Index provided by the Department of Law Enforcement and one-third based on each district's share of the state's total unweighted student enrollment.
-Safe Schools funds are to be used by school districts in their compliance with sections 1006.07-1006.148, Florida Statutes, with priority given to establishing a school resource officer program pursuant to section 1006.12, Florida Statutes.
-For FY 2018-19, the total amount requested is \$74,456,019, an increase of \$10,000,000 over the FY 2017-18 allocation.
-This enhancement is provided for with state funds.
+An increase of \$100,000,000 is requested to fund the Safe Schools Allocation for districts to maintain the requirement for a school resource officer in each school and to enhance school safety measures.
+Each district is provided an allocation of \$250,000, and the remaining balance is allocated as follows: two-thirds based on the latest official Florida Crime Index provided by the Department of Law Enforcement and one-third based on each district's share of the state's total unweighted student enrollment.
+Safe Schools funds are to be used by school districts in their compliance with sections 1006.07-1006.148, Florida Statutes, and section 1011.62(15), Florida Statutes, with priority given to establishing a school resource officer program pursuant to section 1006.12, Florida Statutes.
+For FY 2019-20, the total amount requested is \$261,956,019, an increase of \$100,000,000 over the FY 2018-19 allocation.
+Of this increase, \$51,990,435 is provided for with state funds and the remaining \$48,009,565 is provided from required local effort.